gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

 **./incubator sim**

 Use the menu to start, stop, show, and access the other functions of the simulation.

 To monitor the incubator simulation, open another terminal window and run the following command:

 **watch -n 1 ./incubator show**

 This command displays the state of the incubators as well as the state of their associated sensors and fans.
 The status updates every second.

 ## Building a Gaia Platform solution

 After your design phase, the Gaia Platform architecture lends itself best to the following workflow:

 -   Create a schema for your application.
     -   The schema defines tables and fields that contain the state of your system at any given time.
     -   Add tables to manage the state of your application.
     -   Determine which columns in the schema drive the behavior.
 Your rules will act on these fields.

 -   In your makefile run gaiac to import the schema and create tables for your database.

     -   Gaiac generates a header that contains the edc classes that define your schema in code.
 You include in this header your ruleset definition file.

 -   Create your ruleset.

     -   Identify the actions to be performed when an Active Field changes.

--   Run gaiat to translate the ruleset into code files that you include in your app.
+-   Run gaiat to translate the ruleset into code files that you  in your app.

 -   Create your application and call the code supplied by gaiat.

 This is, of course, an iterative process.
 As you refine your application, you will make changes to the schema and ruleset.
 A good start is to add the input table with an Active Field, then add a ruleset that contains a rule that fires when rows are inserted.
-Build from there (iterate) with tables for output and managing the application’s state.
+Build from there (iterate) with tables for output and managing the application's state.

 You define the schema in a DDL file.